Trial Length, Pricing, and Rationally Inattentive Customers: Model

 \begin{enumerate}[label=\textbf{MA-\arabic*}, leftmargin=2.3em] \item \textbf{Valuation Support:} The valuation density $f(v)$ is positive and continuous on $[0,1]$.
 This is a standard technical assumption that ensures a heterogeneous market with active demand at all relevant prices, making the firm's pricing and contract design problem non-trivial.

-\item \textbf{Information Cost (Shannon):} The cognitive cost to achieve a cancellation probability of $q \in (0,1)$ is given by $C(q;\lambda)=\frac{1}{\lambda}H(q)$, where $H(q)=q\ln q+(1-q)\ln(1-q)$ is the Shannon entropy function and $\lambda>0$ is the consumer's attention sensitivity.
+\item \textbf{Information Cost (Shannon):} The cognitive cost to achieve a cancellation probability of $q \in (0,1)$ is given by $C(q;\tau)=\frac{1}{\tau}\mathcal{I}(q)$, where $\mathcal{I}(q)=q\ln q+(1-q)\ln(1-q)$ is the Shannon Mutual Information function and $\tau>0$ is the consumer's attention sensitivity.
 This widely used formulation, grounded in information theory and pioneered in economics by \citet{Sims2003}, provides a rigorous micro-foundation for costly information processing.
 It has been successfully applied in numerous contexts, from macroeconomics to marketing, and its key feature is the convexity of the cost function \citep{MatejkaMcKay2015}.
 This convexity captures the intuitive idea of increasing marginal costs to achieving perfect certainty: it is relatively easy to improve one's chances of remembering from 50\% to 60\%, but it requires immense effort to improve from 99\% to 100\%.

-\item \textbf{Memory Decay:} The consumer's attention sensitivity $\lambda$ is a decreasing function of the trial length $T$, given by the specific functional form $\displaystyle\lambda(T)=\frac{\lambda_{0}}{1+\beta T}$, with $\lambda_{0}>0$ and $\beta>0$.
-Here, $\lambda_0$ represents the consumer's baseline attention for an immediate task, which can be seen as an individual trait (e.g., being naturally organized) or as being influenced by the technological environment (e.g., access to sophisticated calendar apps).
+\item \textbf{Memory Decay:} The consumer's attention sensitivity $\tau$ is a decreasing function of the trial length $T$, given by the specific functional form $\displaystyle\tau(T)=\frac{\tau_{0}}{1+\beta T}$, with $\tau_{0}>0$ and $\beta>0$.
+Here, $\tau_0$ represents the consumer's baseline attention for an immediate task, which can be seen as an individual trait (e.g., being naturally organized) or as being influenced by the technological environment (e.g., access to sophisticated calendar apps).
 The parameter $\beta$ captures the rate of attention decay over time.
-This assumption is grounded in the psychology of prospective memory, which documents that the ability to remember to perform a delayed intention decays over time \citep{Einstein1990}.
-The hyperbolic form is chosen for its tractability and its ability to elegantly nest the standard full-attention model (when $\beta=0$).
+This assumption is grounded in the psychology framework of \emph{prospective memory}, which documents that the ability to remember to perform a delayed intention decays over time \citep{mcdaniel2000strategic, Kliegel2002}.
+The hyperbolic form is chosen for its tractability and its ability to elegantly nest the standard full-attention model (when $\beta=0$)\footnote{Hyperbolic decay is also consistent with the common model of delay discounting in behavioral economics \citep{ainslie1991derivation}, or the neuroscience finding about animal integration of past experiences \cite{danskin2023exponential}.}.
 When $\beta>0$, the trial length $T$ becomes a strategic instrument for the firm to directly and predictably influence the cognitive friction faced by its customers.
+In Appendix F, we provide a robustness analysis of alternative functional forms of memory decay.

 \item \textbf{Cancellation Rule:} If a consumer with $v<P$ successfully remembers to cancel (which occurs with their chosen probability $q$), they do so and avoid the charge.
 Otherwise, due to inattention, they remain subscribed for the period and pay the price $P$.
 This represents the "automatic" nature of the renewal.